towardsuffering/chrisblogsdev/src/pages/about.md

 I hold a BS in Operations and Information Management and an MS in Business Analytics from CU Boulder, and I completed my MBA in Music Business at MTSU.
 My 12-year career spans retail to corporate, where I've honed my skills in Python, JS, SQL, and more.

-My vision is centered on my love for all things music and AI.
+My vision is centered on my love for all things music, economics, and AI.
 I picked up the guitar during COVID-19 and haven't put it down since.
 I also have a profound interest in machine learning algorithms and neural networks.

 I enjoy reading, learning spanish, creating content, the joy of caring for my cat and dog, and the quest for love and partnership.
 I'm actively shaping a future filled with family warmth, financial stability, and the thrill of travel while savoring the journey itself.